openenergymonitor/guide/source/setup/import.markdown

 ### Export from older emonPi / emonBase

-If the Backup module is not visible in Local Emoncms menu then emonPi / emonBase is running an old version e.g Emoncms V8.x.
+If the Backup module is not visible in Local Emoncms menu then the emonPi / emonBase is running an old version e.g Emoncms V8.x.

 *To check what software stack (emonSD pre-built SD card) version an emonPi is running see instructions on emonPi [emonSD repository and changelog](github.com/openenergymonitor/emonpi/wiki/emonSD-pre-built-SD-card-Repository-&-Change-Log)*

 To export data from an older emonPi / emonBase:

 1. Install the backup module by running `Admin > emonPi update` in Local Emoncms
-2. Wait (up to) 60s for update to begin then another couple of min for update to complete, the update log page can be refreshed to view progress
+2. Wait (up to) 60s for the update to begin and then another couple of minutes for the update to complete; the update log page can be refreshed to view progress
-3. Log-out then back into Local Emoncms
+3. Log-out of, then back in, to Local Emoncms
-4. Backup module show now be visible under `Extras > Backup`
+4. Backup module should now be visible under `Extras > Backup`
 5. Click `Create Backup`
-6. Wait for backup to be created, then refersh the page to view `Download Backup` link
+6. Wait for backup to be created, then refresh the page to view `Download Backup` link